-The notes payable agreements were entered into by the District to finance the acquisition of land, improvements, and vehicles and are secured by ad valorem taxes, sales taxes, funds on hand (as defined), and the vehicles acquired.
+The notes payable agreements were entered into by the District to finance the acquisition of land, improvements, and vehicles and fund the construction of a fire station.
+The notes payable agreements are secured by funds on hand (as defined), the vehicles acquired, and the facilities being built.